How Tall Should a Cat Tree Be? (Complete Height Guide for Indoor Cats)

 If your cat ignores their tree, the height is often the reason — most cats won’t use a tree that doesn’t give them enough vertical space.

-• Senior cats: 24–48 inches (2–4 ft) with easy access
+• Senior cats: 24–48" (lower height with easy access)

 Look for:

-• Shorter climbing distances
+• Short climbing distances

-• Jump comfortably between levels
+• Comfortable jumping between levels

 Look for: